gitKendra/burger/README.md

 # burger - Eat Da Burger!
 App
 ### Overview
 A web responsive SPA using MySQL, Node, Express, Handlebars and a homemade ORM following the MVC design pattern.
 Users can enter a custom burger they would like to eat.
 App displays burgers they can devour and burgers that have already been devoured.
+You can view the app hosted on Heroku at https://eat-da-burger-retro.herokuapp.com/ or view below on how to run it locally.

 ### To Run App Locally
 1. Clone the repo.